amitgajbhiye/biencoder_concept_property/README.md

 ### BERT Large Models ###

 To generate the embeddings from BERT-large model use the configuration file - `configs/generate_embeddings/get_concept_property_embeddings_contrastive_bert_large.json`.
-To get the embeddings from these models change the `pretrained_model_path` in the configuration file to one of the following:
+To get the embeddings change the `pretrained_model_path` in the configuration file to one of the following:

 - `infonce_cnetp_chatgpt100k_conceptfix_bert_large_uncased.pt` - Concept centric contrastive model.
 - `infonce_cnetp_chatgpt100k_propertyfix_bert_large_uncased.pt` - Property centric contrastive model.